-C++: Operator Overloading (slightly more complex)
+C++: Operator Overloading (Slightly More Complex)

-How to Overload the operators: ++(int), (int)++, –(int), (int)–
+This tech recipe explains how to Overload the operators: ++(int), (int)++, –(int), (int)–.

-For coding examples i will again be using Person as my example class.
+For coding examples, I will again be using Person as my example class.
 Perhaps ++ or — increments or decrements the number of friends a particular person has.

 ex: